First-round pilot test

 Early finding 1: NoseFrida has fewer device problems, but a real hesitation problem

 The tradeoff is psychological and practical.
-A parent has to be willing to use manual suction when tired.
-The disposable filter also becomes part of the reset ritual: check it, replace it if needed, and make sure the parts are clean enough for the next use.
+A parent has to be willing to use mouth suction when tired.
+The disposable hygiene filter also becomes part of the reset ritual, and replacement filters add ongoing consumable cost.

 Early finding 2: Grownsy feels easier to begin, but harder to fully reset